Errico Malatesta

-Errico Malatesta (4 December 1853 – 22 July 1932) was an Italian anarchist propagandist and revolutionary socialist.
-He edited several radical newspapers and spent much of his life exiled and imprisoned, having been jailed and expelled from Italy, England, France, and Switzerland.
+Errico Malatesta (4 December 1853 – 22 July 1932) was an Italian anarchist propagandist, theorist and revolutionary socialist.
+He edited several radical newspapers and spent much of his life exiled and imprisoned, having been jailed and expelled from Italy, Britain, France, and Switzerland.
 Originally a supporter of insurrectionary propaganda by deed, Malatesta later advocated for syndicalism.
 His exiles included five years in Europe and 12 years in Argentina.
 Malatesta participated in actions including an 1895 Spanish revolt and a Belgian general strike.
 He toured the United States, giving lectures and founding the influential anarchist journal La Questione Sociale.
 After World War I, he returned to Italy where his Umanità Nova had some popularity before its closure under the rise of Mussolini.

 Biography

 Early years

-Errico Malatesta was born on 4 December 1853 to a family of middle-class landowners in Santa Maria Maggiore, at the time part of city of Capua (currently an autonomous municipality renamed Santa Maria Capua Vetere, in the province of Caserta), at the time part of the Kingdom of the Two Sicilies.
+Errico Malatesta was born on 4 December 1853 to a family of middle-class landowners in Santa Maria Maggiore, at the time part of the city of Capua (currently an autonomous municipality renamed Santa Maria Capua Vetere, in the province of Caserta), at the time part of the Kingdom of the Two Sicilies.
 More distantly, his ancestors ruled Rimini as the House of Malatesta.
 The first of a long series of arrests came at age fourteen, when he was apprehended for writing an "insolent and threatening" letter to King Victor Emmanuel II.

 In April 1877, Malatesta, Carlo Cafiero, Sergey Stepnyak-Kravchinsky and about thirty others started an insurrection in the province of Benevento, taking the villages of Letino and Gallo without a struggle.
-The revolutionaries burned tax registers and declared the end of the King's reign and were met by enthusiasm.
+The revolutionaries burnt tax registers and declared the end of the King's reign and were met with enthusiasm.
 After leaving Gallo, however, they were arrested by government troops and held for sixteen months before being acquitted.
 After Giovanni Passannante's murder attempt on the king Umberto I, the radicals were kept under constant surveillance by the police.
 Even though the anarchists claimed to have no connection to Passannante, Malatesta, being an advocate of social revolution, was included in this surveillance.
-After returning to Naples, he was forced to leave Italy altogether in the fall of 1878 because of these conditions, beginning his life in exile.
+After returning to Naples, he was forced to leave Italy altogether in the fall of 1878 because of the intense surveillance, beginning his life in exile.